graevy/graevy.github.io/content/posts/roms.md

 - Go to developer options (under `system` settings) and see if there's an `OEM unlocking` toggle.
 - While you're here, enable USB debugging

-If it's an easy toggle, great.
-If it's greyed-out, you typically have to get an unlock code from your phone manufacturer and insert it via fastboot (this is as annoying as it sounds).
-If it's not there, you probably can't root the phone.
+If `OEM Unlocking` is greyed-out, you might have to get an unlock code from your phone manufacturer and insert it via `fastboot` (this is as annoying as it sounds).
+Otherwise, you probably can't proceed.
 Go to [xda-developers](https://xda-developers.com), find your phone subforum, and see if anyone has posted about rooting it.
-In ye olden days (a decade ago, when I first started rooting my phones), you typically had to use some privilege-escalation linux kernel vulnerability to unlock a bootloader, and if your phone is old enough, this is doable, good luck.
+In ye olden days (a decade ago, when I first started rooting my phones), you typically had to use some privilege-escalation linux kernel vulnerability to unlock a bootloader.
+Good luck!

 ### Connecting a pc to a phone

-You will want android debug bridge [here](https://developer.android.com/tools/releases/platform-tools) (or through your package manager) and a computer->phone usb cable.
-If you haven't already, enable USB debugging in your phone's developer options, and accept whatever pairing prompt comes up when you plug it in[^5].
-Verify your connectivity by running `adb devices`[^6] in your terminal.
+Get [android debug bridge](https://developer.android.com/tools/releases/platform-tools) (or via package manager) and a computer->phone usb cable.
+If you haven't already, enable USB debugging in `developer options`, and accept whatever pairing prompt comes up when you plug it in[^5].
+Verify your connectivity by running `adb devices` in your terminal.

 ### Getting your exact model

 Phones with the same name can have different model numbers.
-You should exactly determine your phone's model number, by going to `settings` -> `about phone` and looking for `model number` or `regulatory labels` or similar.
-My Pixel has model `GD1YQ`.[^15]
+You should exactly determine your phone's model number. `settings` -> `about phone`, look for `model number` or `regulatory labels` or similar.
+My Pixel 5 has model `GD1YQ`.[^15]

 ### Accessing your phone's bootloader interface

 You can either do this from your pc or from your phone:

-- PC: Run `adb -d reboot bootloader`[^6] in your terminal.
+- PC: Run `adb -d reboot bootloader` in your terminal.

 - Phone: Turn your phone off.
 Turn it on holding both the power and volume down buttons.
 On some old phones, this will be reversed.
 Some phones won't register the state of the volume down button if it's held during this entire process, and will require you to repress it once the screen turns on.
 You'll generally be greeted by a black screen with some jank text on it, maybe a logo if you're lucky, with a rudimentary menu navigable by the 3 buttons.
 You might have to navigate this menu until you encounter a state labeled `bootloader` or `fastboot`.
 If this screen says `recovery` and you can't navigate out of it, you're actually in the wrong boot mode!
 There might be no text at all[^7].

-Verify that you're connected to the phone's bootloader interface on your pc by opening a terminal and running `fastboot devices`[^6].
+Verify that you're connected to the phone's bootloader interface on your pc by opening a terminal and running `fastboot devices`.

 ### Flashing[^8]